sspamss/PersonalContactManager/PersonalContactManager/README.md

 ## Description
 A specialized personal contact manager for employees and staff members working at museums.

 Each new user will need a login.
 If a user does not already own an account, a signup block will prompt up.
 If not, they can proceed to sign in.
-Each user will be able to add their own contacts in which they can also delete, edit, and search for contacts.
+Each user will be able to add their own contacts in which they can delete, edit, and search for contacts.

 ## Contributors
 Project Manager - [Megan Carlson](https://github.com/meglc)